Lodestar

 • No wealth tax, no inheritance tax, no exit tax on emigration.

-Tax residency is triggered by physical presence: 183 or more days in Estonia in a calendar year make you an Estonian tax resident for that year.
-A person can also be a resident by having their permanent place of abode in Estonia, independent of the day count.
-Once resident, worldwide income falls within Estonian PIT scope.
+Tax residency is triggered by physical presence: 183 or more days in Estonia across any 12 consecutive calendar months.
+This is a rolling window, not a calendar year, and the distinction matters for anyone splitting a year between two countries.
+Days of arrival and departure count as full days.
+A person can also be a resident by having their permanent or primary place of residence in Estonia, independent of the day count.
+Once resident, worldwide income falls within Estonian scope.

 The Estonian corporate tax model is unique in the EU and OECD: there is no annual profit tax.
 An OÜ does not file a corporation tax return for its annual profit.
 Tax arises only when the company distributes profit.